Liquid Candy: Sports Drinks, Juice and Smoothies Deconstructed

 Studies funded by the beverage industry are four to eight times more likely to show a finding favorable to industry than independently-funded studies.

 One of the simplest ways to lose weight is to cut out all calorie based beverages.

 The Worst Offenders:

-*Sodas Do I really have to go into this?
+Sodas Do I really have to go into this?
 Ok, they are loaded with sugar, high fructose corn syrup (HFCS), high levels of acids that erode teeth, chemicals that leech essential micronutrients and minerals from the body, caffeine and various artificial flavors/colors banned in other countries.
 The caramel coloring in many sodas is now listed in California as a known carcinogen.
-Soda provides nothing your body needs (except for liquid if you are dying of thirst in the dessert).
+Soda provides nothing your body needs (except for liquid if you are dying of thirst in the desert).
 Sodas are arguably the worst of all the sugared beverages.
 They are just plain terrible for you.
 I can continue, but I’m sure you are already aware of the unhealthy nature of soda.